sofa-framework/doc/30_Components/45_LinearSolvers/55_AsyncSparseLDLSolver.md

 ## Asynchronous Factorization

-The difference compared to SparseLDLSolver is the factorization of the matrix in a different thread in order to speed up a simulation step.
+The difference compared to SparseLDLSolver resides in the fact that the factorization of the matrix is performed in a different thread in order to speed up the simulation.

 The synchronous version performs the following operations (synchronously):
 1) Build the matrix